-- 44. In case producers have established a PRO, the PRO should: - (a) Contract waste management operators.
-They also might sign agreements with municipalities on responsibilities that will be assumed by those municipalities; - (b) Contracting should be by transparent tendering, to prevent distortion of competition.
+42. In case producers have established a PRO, the PRO should:

+(a) Contract waste management operators.
+They also might sign agreements with municipalities on responsibilities that will be assumed by those municipalities;

+(b) Contracting should be by transparent tendering, to prevent distortion of competition.
 Tendering should encourage the development of rival waste management companies.
 A separate tendering process for collection and disposal can be desirable.
 Contracting might be organized per area, contracting the collection and disposal for a period of time.
-Alternatively, tendering might result in general contracts, after which each of the contracted companies can participate in specific tenders for the collection and disposal of each lot of waste accumulated at a collection point; - (c) Establish the fee for the implementation of EPR for each product, and each category and subcategory, where appropriate.
-They also should collect the fees from the participating producers, pay the waste management operators and manage the financial documentation; - (d) Fulfil other obligations, as related to communication, education, research, development and innovation, among others; - (e) Gather and report data to the authorities on producers participating in their organization, on collection and disposal, including compliance of targets and other obligations.
-Additionally, information on financial aspects (e.g. producer fees, expenditure on waste management, revenues from resale, expenditure on information and awareness-raising campaigns, administration) including costs of municipalities in case they have an operational role.
+Alternatively, tendering might result in general contracts, after which each of the contracted companies can participate in specific tenders for the collection and disposal of each lot of waste accumulated at a collection point;

+(c) Establish the fee for the implementation of EPR for each product, and each category and subcategory, where appropriate.
+They also should collect the fees from the participating producers, pay the waste management operators and manage the financial documentation;

+(d) Fulfil other obligations, as related to communication, education, research, development and innovation, among others;

+(e) Gather and report data to the authorities on producers participating in their organization, on collection and disposal, including compliance with targets and other obligations.
+Additionally, information on financial aspects (e.g. producer financing and fees, expenditure on waste management, revenues from resale, expenditure on information and awareness-raising campaigns, administration) including costs of municipalities in case they have an operational role.

+43. In case there is more than one PRO per product accredited for, the government should ensure there is a proper clearing system developed to ensure all producers and PROs for the same product execute their share of the obligations and pay their share of the costs in relation to their market share.
+If not, perverse effects are likely to happen in the way that producers leave active systems (which incur more costs due to activity level) for cheap systems which do not undertake the necessary efforts.
+Producers will leave those systems and either set-up a new one or move to the next one.
+Instead of chasing and running behind, government should anticipate this and should install a clearing system (inter banking financial clearing) so that costs are redistributed amongst systems and producers.
+This will be necessary particularly in case of compensation between producers/systems that overshoot the target and others who do not reach the target.